SiteMarina/guggenheim/README.md

 - I'm working on an easier way to ship updates through Git - I'll send you an email when it's ready.

 ## Setup
-Grab yourself a copy of [Kirby - a awesome NoDB file-based CMS](http://getkirby.com)
+Grab yourself a copy of [Kirby - an awesome performant CMS](http://getkirby.com)

 - Copy the guggenheim folder into site/plugins